CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 The necessary measures to protect IT equipment are essentially the same regardless of the cause of the overvoltage.
 The series of standards for lightning protection of structures DIN EN 62305 "Lightning protection" (corresponds to the standards series VDE 0185-305 and IEC 62305) describes an overall concept for lightning protection.
 On the basis of this series of standards DIN EN 62305 a surge protection concept is to be created.
 In its Part 2 "Risk Management", DIN EN 62305 generally describes the way to a risk-oriented lightning and surge protection.
 Part 3 deals with the "Protection of Structures and Persons", in Part 4 "Electrical and Electronic Systems in Buildings".

-In the overvoltage protection concept, of course, stand-alone power supply systems (NEA) and uninterruptible power supplies (UPSs) must be taken into account.
+In the overvoltage protection concept, of course, stand-alone power supply systems (NEA) and uninterruptible power supplies (UPSs) must also be taken into account.
 Although UPSs provide some protection to the connected equipment, they are in no way to be considered a surge protector, but solely as an electronic device to be protected.

 The former three levels of coarse, medium and fine protection have been replaced by the concept of energetic coordination.
 According to the standard, energetic coordination is only mandatory if there is external lightning protection.
 In terms of information security, the energetic coordination should also be considered in cases without external lightning protection.
 Simplified, this means the following: